 - George A. Lopez, Rev. Theodore M. Hesburgh, C.S.C., Professor Emeritus of Peace Studies, Kroc Institute, University of Notre Dame

 - Lt.
-General In-Bum Chun (retired), Republic of Korea Armed Forces
+General (R) In-Bum Chun, Republic of Korea Armed Forces

 - Kyung-Ae Park, The Korea Foundation Chair, School of Public Policy and Global Affairs, University of British Colombia; and Director, Canada-DPRK Knowledge Partnership Program

-Moderator: Jack Cunningham, Bill Graham Centre for Contemporary International History
+Moderator: Jack Cunningham, Interim Director, Bill Graham Centre for Contemporary International History

 - Andrea Berger, Senior Research Associate and Senior Program Manager at the James Martin Center for Non-Proliferation Studies and Senior Fellow at the Canadian International Council